craigk5n/edocias/README.txt

    include.
 You must also configure how to handle all the various file types.
 2) Install and configure the various document conversion tools needed to extract plain text from the various file types.
 See the list of possible tools to use for this below.
+There are some tools in the included tools.zip file.
 3) Create the MySQL database using the SQL found in tables-mysql.sql.
    Other database types should work (Oracle, PostgreSQL, etc.) but have not been tested (and you may have to change the 'CREATE TABLE' syntax).